GIfatahTH/states_rebuilder/README.md

 * [**User posts and comments**](examples/007-clean_architecture_dane_mackier_app)  The app communicates with the JSONPlaceholder API, gets a User profile from the login using the ID entered.
 Fetches and shows the Posts on the home view and shows post details with an additional fetch to show the comments.

 * [**firebase login** ](examples/008-clean_architecture_firebase_login) The app uses firebase for sign in.
 The user can sign in anonymously, with google account, with apple account or with email and password.

+* [**Todo MVC with immutable state and firebase cloud service](examples\009-clean_architecture_todo_mvc_cloud_firestore_immutable_state) : This is an implementation of the TodoMVC using states_rebuild, firebase cloud service as backend and firebase auth service for user authentication.
+This is a good example of immutable state management.

+* [**Todo MVC with mutable state and sharedPreferences for persistence](examples\009-clean_architecture_todo_mvc_mutable_state) : This is the same Todos app but using mutable state and sharedPreferences to locally persist todos.
+In this demo app, you will see an example of asynchronous dependency injection.

 * [**firebase realtime database**](examples/010-clean_architecture__multi_counter_realtime_firebase) The app add, update, delete a list of counters from firebase realtime database.
 The app is built with two flavors one for production using firebase and the other for test using fake data base.